ThinkerYzu/trace_dwarf/README.md

          -x spin_unlock_bh \
          callgraph.sqlite3

-This example will generate a dot file to describe call flows of fib6_table_lookup.  '~fib6_table_lookup' asks the tool to trace callers while '+fib6_table_lookup' asks this tool to trace callees.
+This example will generate a dot file that describes the call flows of fib6_table_lookup. '~fib6_table_lookup' instructs the tool to trace callers, while '+fib6_table_lookup' instructs the tool to trace callees.

-Some functions are not critical and annoying, so we may want to ignore them.
-With '-x', we follow calls crossing NF_HOOK, ip6_route_add ... and spin_unlock_bh.
+Some functions are not essential, so we may consider ignoring them.
+With '-x', we do not follow the calls that cross NF_HOOK, ip6_route_add... and spin_unlock_bh.

-The following command will generate a PNG file from the dot file.
+The command below will create a PNG file from the DOT file.

     dot -Tpng ip6_route_input.dot > ip6_route_input.png